from £292 /night help

 Completed in 1807, Nile Lodge was built by Commander William Hutchinson, an officer in Nelson's fleet after his return from the Battle of the Nile.
 The house stands on extensive landscaped gardens which ensure privacy and plenty of space.
 Located equidistant between Salthill and Galway City, the house is the idea location to enjoy all Galway has to offer.

-Excellent, world class catering can be arranged by guests directly with award winning Kai restaurant, situated 10 minutes walk from Nile Lodge.
+Excellent, world class catering can be arranged by guests directly with award winning Kai restaurant, situated 10 minutes walk from Nile Lodge also for restaurant dining.

 There are many other excellent caterers available locally.

-Private luxury coaches with drivers are also available locally who can cater for groups who wish to travel together for day trips.
+Private luxury coaches or cars with drivers are also available locally who can cater for groups who wish to travel together for day trips.

 The Western Ireland region